 We all remember the conjunctions song from Schoolhouse Rocks, right?
 No, just me?
 Well, anyway.
 The ones on Schoolhouse Rocks were coordinating conjunctions like and and so.
 They join simple sentences.
 Correlative Conjunctions are pairs of words or phrases that should be used together.
-The biggest culprit of this common writing mistake on websites was "not only, but also".
+The biggest culprit of this common writing mistake to avoid on websites was "not only, but also".
 Here’s an example:

 Our clients not only rate us 100% for customer satisfaction, but enjoy our frequent discounts.